comworkio/github-dynamic-changelog/README.md

 # Github Dynamic Changelog

 A restful api which gives you the github changelog of a protected branch in real time.
 Usefull to see what is deployed on your environments in a web dashboard.
+The changelog can also be uploaded in an object storage bucket (i.e: Amazon S3 or Google Object Storage).

 This api is available as a ready to use docker image.